McClintock Lab: Neurogenomics of Olfaction and Neural Regeneration

 The olfactory system does two unique things: It detects odors and it continuously replaces injured neurons even in adults by activating local progenitor basal cells.
 We investigate the molecular physiology of both of these processes.
 We use physiological genomics techniques, such as microarrays, to observe system-wide effects and then use techniques focused on individual processes or genes, such as targeted gene deletion, electrophysiology, biochemistry, and anatomy to plumb the depths of regulatory networks of proteins controlling function.

 Mouse odorant receptors: Gene expression and function.
-Our studies of the odorant receptors (ORs) involve both the control of their expression, especially by transcription factors (McIntyre et al., 2008), but also the study of OR function.
+Our studies of the odorant receptors (ORs) involve both the control of their expression, especially by transcription factors (McIntyre et al., 2008; Zhang et al., 2016), and the study of OR function.
 We are particularly interested in the in vivo identification of the ORs that respond to an odor.
-To make these functional studies possible, we invented the Kentucky assay, and are now able to identify ORs responsive in vivo to any odor (McClintock et al., 2014).
+To make these functional studies possible, we invented the Kentucky assay, and are now able to identify ORs responsive in vivo to any odor (McClintock et al., 2014; de March et al., 2020).
 Our work on activity-dependent genes contributed greatly to these advances (Fischl et al., 2014).
 We are taking advantage of the Kentucky assay to study the pharmacology of the odorant receptors and to develop pharmacological tools to manipulate odor perception.
 Manipulating odor perception has translational applications in several areas of human health.

 Mouse olfactory neurogenesis: We have also investigated the molecular changes that underlie adult olfactory neurogenesis, finding that the major molecular changes mirror the temporal changes in cell proliferation and phenotype that occur as the mature neurons die and are subsequently replaced (Shetty et al., 2005; Heron et al., 2013).
 Furthermore, by coupling these data with our detailed knowledge of gene expression in mature versus immature olfactory sensory neurons, we were able to determine the timing of onset of many biological processes during olfactory neurogenesis.
 We also found that the molecular changes that drive adult olfactory neurogenesis are highly similar to embryonic neurogenesis in the brain.